• Skip to main content

 kale and quinoa soup top view

-Minestrone soup is so great because it's so flexible.
+Veggie soup is so great because it’s so flexible.

 One of the things I love teaching my clients the most is how to incorporate kale, quinoa, and other superfoods into familiar favorites.
-That's exactly what I do in this Kale and Quinoa Minestrone Soup recipe.
-Using new ingredients can be daunting, but after a few tries, they will be your new go-to's.
+That’s exactly what I do in this Kale and Quinoa Veggie Soup recipe.
+Using new ingredients can be daunting, but after a few tries, they will be your new go-to’s.

 You can find my original Minestrone soup recipe here.
 Use any dark leafy greens that are a good price that day (collards or chard would be delicious) or switch up the garbanzo beans for kidney or white beans.